-- 1. Measure distance from last installed plank to end of wall. - 2.
-Transfer this measurement (less 1/2") to plank you will cutting and mark it on the face. - 3.
-Cut the plank at the mark. - 4.
-Install as normal.
+- 1. Measure from point of plank to wall spacer.

+- 2. Mark plank to be cut using a square.

+- 3. Cut the plank at the mark.

+- 4. Install plank as normal.

+Install second row working Right to Left.
 Using a finish nailer, nail at an angle into the groove of the plank to secure the plank to the wall studs.
-All nails should be counter-sunk so it does not interfere with the next plank.
-Continue with this method until you have completed the row.
+All nails should be counter-sunk so it does not not interfere with the next plank.